 SOAP API

-Simple Object Access Protocol (SOAP) is perhaps the most extensive of the three main API protocols.
-SOAP is used to create a web API, designed specifically for web servers and browsers, and it can communicate across a number of different application protocols.
+Simple object access protocol (SOAP) is perhaps the most extensive of the three main API protocols.
+SOAP is used to create a web API specifically designed for web servers and browsers, and it can communicate across a number of different application protocols.

 Protocol Buffers – Protobuf, or Protocol Buffers, is a data serialization mechanism invented by Google, which allows data to be encoded in compact binary format instead of XML or JSON.
-The advantage of using a binary format is performance as API infrastructure can handle more traffic within a given time window as it optimizes data transport over the network. gRPC defines an interface specification language and is based on protocol buffers.
+The advantage of using a binary format is performance, as API infrastructure can handle more traffic within a given time window as it optimizes data transport over the network. gRPC defines an interface specification language and is based on protocol buffers.

 These protocols, by default, assume synchronous communication between the API requester and the responder.
-There are additional specifications for asynchronous communication such as Webhooks, AsyncAPI, etc, which will be the focus of our next blog.
+There are additional specifications for asynchronous communication, such as Webhooks, AsyncAPI, etc., which will be the focus of our next blog.

 Which APIs are a priority for your business?